Chambers Flat Road Upgrade

 With Logan’s population set to continue growing, we are investing in our roads to ensure they are fit for purpose, now and well into the future.

-As a vital east-west link, this upgrade to Chambers Flat Road will improve safety, flood resilience and travel conditions for everyday users.
+As a vital east-west link, this upgrade to Chambers Flat Road is improving safety, flood resilience and travel conditions for everyday users.

-We are upgrading 3.8 kilometres of road from Mount Lindesay Highway, Munruben to just north of Kings Way, Chambers Flat.
+We have upgraded 3.8 kilometres of the road from Mount Lindesay Highway, Munruben to just north of Kings Way, Chambers Flat.

 Traffic is expected to increase significantly over the next 20 years due to residential and business growth.
-The upgrade will allow Chambers Flat Road to safely accommodate future traffic demands from local and adjoining development areas.
+The upgrade allows Chambers Flat Road to safely accommodate future traffic demands from local and adjoining development areas.

 Chambers Flat Road currently carries approximately 19,000 vehicles a day.